-The following three cases reveal that the judicial procedure has become an instrument of tyranny concerned with enforcing the adoption of the irrational notions of Political Correctness.
-This means that, like all inquisitions, to be charged is to be guilty, for the court is there to penalise anyone who contradicts official madness, so neither truth nor reason can be used in defending the accused.
+The following three cases reveal that, even without sexual concerns, the judicial procedure has become an instrument of tyranny concerned with enforcing the adoption of the irrational notions of Political Correctness.
+This means that, like the Inquisition, to be charged is to be guilty, for the court is there to penalise anyone who contradicts official madness, so neither truth nor reason can be used in defending the accused.

 Brick layer Brad Love was jailed for eighteen months for complaining to his member of parliament about immigration in Canada, spring 2003